Flex-Language/vscode_extension/README.md

    - Enable "AI" in the Flex settings

 2. **Select AI Model**:
-   - **Settings Dropdown**: Go to Settings → Extensions → Flex → AI Model for a dropdown with 45+ models
-   - **Advanced Selection**: Use Command Palette: "Flex: Select AI Model" to choose from 100+ available models
+   - **Search & Select**: Use Command Palette (Ctrl+Shift+P) → "Flex: Search AI Models" to search through all available models
+   - **Quick Access**: Your 5 most recently used models appear at the top of the search results
+   - **Real-time Search**: Type to filter models by name, provider, or capability
+   - **Model Details**: View details like context window size and pricing before selecting
-   - **Refresh Models**: Use Command Palette: "Flex: Refresh OpenRouter Models" to update the model cache
+   - **Refresh Models**: Use Command Palette → "Flex: Refresh OpenRouter Models" to update the model cache
-   - Popular models include GPT-4o, Claude 3.5 Sonnet, Llama 3.3, DeepSeek R1, and more with pricing info

 3. **Run with AI**:
-   - Click the "✨" (sparkle) icon next to the regular run button
+   - Click the "✨" (sparkle) icon in the editor title bar
    - Or use Command Palette: "Run Flex File with AI"
-   - The AI will help debug errors and provide suggestions
+   - The AI will analyze your code, suggest fixes, and provide explanations

 ### Flex Compiler Installation